ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This document defines an Abstraction Layer within the context of a BPI as a set of functions and procedures allowing the interaction of BPI-enabled applications that access the features or data of an operating system, application, or other services with BPI capabilities.

-**[R59]**	BPI Abstraction Layers MUST support Operational Monitoring of an API system.
+**[R54]**	BPI Abstraction Layers MUST support Operational Monitoring of an API system.

 In the context of this document, a BPI operational monitoring system of APIs refers to the practice of monitoring APIs, most commonly in production, to gain visibility into performance, availability, and functional correctness.
 These types of systems are designed to help a BPI operator analyze the performance of BPI applications and improve performance.
 Examples are measurements of how long a service takes to execute, how often it is called, where it is called from, and how much of the total time is spent executing the service.

-**[R60]**	BPI Abstraction Layers MUST support an API Portal for provisioning.
+**[R55]**	BPI Abstraction Layers MUST support an API Portal for provisioning.

 A BPI API portal in the context of this document is defined as a visual or a programmatic presentation that provides information about an API at every stage of its lifecycle.
 A BPI API portal allows operators to expose, document, provision access, and otherwise enable their APIs, and users API to register applications, reset credentials,  provide API feedback, report bugs, etc.

-**[R61]**	BPI Abstraction Layers MUST support an API Gateway with a low latency cache where low latency refers to a cache latency that does not impact the overall BPI system latency.
+**[R56]**	BPI Abstraction Layers MUST support an API Gateway with a low latency cache where low latency refers to a cache latency that does not impact the overall BPI system latency.

 In the context of this document, an API gateway is an application or software pattern that sits in front of an API or a collection of microservices, facilitating requests and delivery of data and services.
 Its main function is to act as a single entry point and standardized process for interactions between a BPI and its data and services and external/internal users.
 An API gateway may perform various other functions to support and manage API usage, from authentication to rate limiting to analytics.

-**[D11]**	BPI Abstraction Layers SHOULD support Virtualized APIs.
+**[D17]**	BPI Abstraction Layers SHOULD support Virtualized APIs.

 In the context of this document, virtualized APIs are defined as a production sandbox for continuous integration testing and continuous deployment of APIs.

-**[D12]**	A BPI Abstraction Layer SHOULD support a content delivery network (not applicable for a CCSM Abstraction Layer).
+**[D18]**	A BPI Abstraction Layer SHOULD support a content delivery network (CDN) (not applicable for a CCSM Abstraction Layer).

 In the context of a BPI, a content delivery network is a geographically distributed proxy server network providing high availability and delivery performance of content such as large data files or video streams.

-**[CR13]>[D12]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support BPI subject-specific and time-based content access control.
+**[CR13]>[D18]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support BPI subject-specific and time-based content access control.

-**[CR14]>[D12]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support time-based, automated content removal.
+**[CR14]>[D18]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support time-based, automated content removal.

-**[R62]**	BPI Abstraction Layers MUST support integration with internal, as defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability), and/or external BPI Subject identity access management (IAM) or identity provider (IdP) systems.
+**[R57]**	BPI Abstraction Layers MUST support integration with internal, as defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability), and/or external BPI Subject identity access management (IAM) or identity provider (IdP) systems.

 See Figure 4 as to the meaning of an IdP in a BPI context, and Figure 5 in this document as to the meaning of external IAM and its interplay with BPI IAM discussed in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability).

-**[R63]**	BPI Abstraction Layers MUST support API delivery utilizing the service orchestration capabilities of the BPI Middleware Layer defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability).
+**[R58]**	BPI Abstraction Layers MUST support API delivery utilizing the service orchestration capabilities of the BPI Middleware Layer defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability).

-**[R64]**	BPI Abstraction Layers MUST support facilitating the discovery and negotiation of capabilities and subsequent integration between a BPI and Legacy Systems/other BPIs as defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability) (for BPI Abstraction Layer only).
+**[R59]**	BPI Abstraction Layers MUST support facilitating the discovery and negotiation of capabilities and subsequent integration between a BPI and Legacy Systems/other BPIs as defined in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability) (for BPI Abstraction Layer only).

-**[R65]**	BPI Abstraction Layers MUST support the integration of CCSM specific transaction interfaces, transaction crafting, and CCSM specific smart contract management.
+**[R60]**	BPI Abstraction Layers MUST support the integration of CCSM specific transaction interfaces, transaction crafting, and CCSM specific smart contract management.

 Smart Contract management comprises full lifecycle management from testing, initial deployments, updates, and deactivation (for CCSM Abstraction Layer only).